-19.A taxable person is required to preserve all the records pertaining to the apportionments and adjustments that he has made for a period of 7 years from the last date to which such apportionment and adjustment relates, in line with the requirement specified under the GST Act 2008.
+50. A taxable person is required to preserve all the records pertaining to the apportionments and adjustments that he has made for a period of 7 years from the last date to which such apportionment and adjustment relates, in line with the requirement under section 36 of the GST Act 2014.